CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 ## What you'll need

-{% include important.html content="The following items are included in the InDrop kit and are stored at RT" %}
+{% include important.html content="The following items are included in the InDrop kit" %}

+* Barcoded Hydrogel Microspheres - 500,000 beads provided in 500ul (4C)
+* 1.3x RT Premix (-20C)
+* 2x Gel Concentration buffer (-20C)
+* Wash buffer (RT)
+* OptiPrep - density matching agent (RT)
+* Demulsifying agent - for breaking droplets (RT)
+* Separate assemblies for loading beads, oil, cells and RT mix

+{% include important.html content="The following items are __not included__ and may need to be purchased by the individual user" %}

 * SuperScript III enzyme
 * 1CellBio UV box (we provide this)
 * RNAase ZAP spray (recommended by the company...not essential)
 * 1.5ml LoBind EpTubes
-* Chilling blocks (stored at 4deg; used for keeping samples and beads chilled while on the InDrop machine).
+* Chilling block (stored at 4deg; used for keeping samples and beads chilled while on the InDrop machine).
 * Gel loading pipette tips

 ## A few important comments before you start